thltsui/cfDNA-FRIME/README.md

 The repository is organized into the following folders:

-**Script**: Contains scripts related to the FRIME simulation and analysis.
+**script**: Contains scripts related to the FRIME simulation and analysis.

-**Data Preprocessing**: Contains files and scripts for preprocessing the data used in the simulation and analysis.
+**data_preprocessing**: Contains files and scripts for preprocessing the data used in the simulation and analysis.

-**Simulation Results**: Stores the results and outputs generated from running the FRIME simulations.
+**simulation_results**: Stores the results and outputs generated from running the FRIME simulations.

-**Clinical Data Analysis Results**: Contains the analysis results and findings obtained from comparing the FRIME simulations with clinical cell-free DNA fragment profiles.
+**data_analysis**: Contains the analysis results and findings obtained from comparing the FRIME simulations with clinical cell-free DNA fragment profiles.

 ## Usage